-Wednesday Cloudy.
-Slight (20%) chance of a shower in the northeast, near zero chance elsewhere.
-The chance of a thunderstorm in the north in the morning and afternoon.
-Winds SE 15 to 25 km/h.
+Saturday Partly cloudy.
+Slight (30%) chance of a shower in the west in the early morning.
+The chance of a thunderstorm in the morning and afternoon.
+Winds SE 15 to 25 km/h shifting NW 20 to 30 km/h during the morning then tending W 15 to 20 km/h in the evening.

 - observations list type